U.S. Senator Jon Ossoff explains $2.5 billion plant expansion

 "Georgia will continue to grow the industrial base in advanced energy manufacturing in a growth sector... demand for these products is growing exponentially," said U.S. Senator Jon Ossoff.

-Senator Ossoff wrote and passed the solar manufacturing act last year, which has resulted in the investment.
-Wednesday morning Hanwha Q Cells, a major manufacturer of solar cells, announced they're investing $2.5 billion to expand their Dalton plant & build a new plant northwest of Atlanta.
+Senator Ossoff wrote and passed the Solar Energy Manufacturing for America Act last year, which has resulted in the investment.
+Wednesday morning, Hanwha Q Cells, a major manufacturer of solar cells, announced they're investing $2.5 billion to expand their Dalton plant and build a new plant northwest of Atlanta.

 This is expected to create 2,500 new solar jobs for Georgians.